jtharri6/jtharri6.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
 This Bill of Materials lists all the main parts used in my soil moisture sensor subsystem.
-Most components like the resistors, capacitors, op amp, and microcontroller were provided by the lab.
-A few key items, such as the soil moisture sensor, fuse, test points, and JST headers, were ordered from Digikey and SunFounder.
-The total cost for ordered parts was $14.17 which is well under budget.
+Most components, such as the resistors, capacitors, op amp, and microcontroller, were provided by the lab.
+The copper tubing used for the soil probes was purchased from Ace Hardware.
+The other items I ordered, including the JST headers, fuse holder, and test points, were ordered from DigiKey.
+The total cost of the parts I purchased was $14.96, which stays under budget.

 ## Bill of Materials